-''' mpfr_exp_t mpfr_get_z_2exp (mpz_t rop, mpfr_t op) [Function]

-Put the scaled significand of op (regarded as an integer, with the precision of op) into rop, and return the exponent exp (which may be outside the current exponent range) such that '''

-op exactly equals $rop \times 2^{\text{exp}}$.
+- mpfr_exp_t mpfr_get_z_2exp ($mpz_t rop$, $mpfr_t op$) [Function] Put the scaled significand of op (regarded as an integer, with the precision of op) into rop, and return the exponent exp (which may be outside the current exponent range) such that op exactly equals $rop \times 2^{exp}$.
 If op is zero, the minimal exponent emin is returned.
-If op is NaN or an infinity, the erange flag is set, rop is set to 0, and the minimal exponent emin is returned.
-The returned exponent may be less than the minimal exponent emin of MPFR numbers in the current exponent range; in case the exponent is not representable in the mpfr_exp_t type, the erange flag is set and the minimal value of the mpfr_exp_t type is returned.

-int mpfr_get_z (mpz_t rop, mpfr_t op, mpfr_rnd_t rnd) Convert op to a mpz t, after rounding it with respect to rnd.
-If op is NaN o int mpfr_get_f (mpf_t rop, mpfr_t op, mpfr_rnd_t rnd)

-Convert op to a mpz_t, after rounding it with respect to rnd.
-If op is NaN or an infinity, the erange flag is set, rop is set to 0, and 0 is returned.

-Convert op to a mpf_t, after rounding it with respect to rnd.
+If opis NaN or an infinity, the erange flag is set, rop is set to 0, and the the minimal exponent emin is returned.
+The returned exponent may be less than the minimal exponent emin of MPFR numbers in the current exponent range; in case the exponent is not representable in the mpfr_exp_t type, the erange flag is set and the minimal value of the mpfr_exp_t type is returned. - int mpfr_get_z (mpz_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] Convert op to a mpz_t, after rounding it with respect to rnd.
+If op is NaN or an infinity, the erange flag is set, rop is set to 0, and 0 is returned. - int mpfr_get_f (mpf_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] Convert op to a mpf_t, after rounding it with respect to rnd.
 The erange flag is set if op is NaN or an infinity, which do not exist in MPF.
 If op is NaN, then rop is undefined.
-If op is an +Inf (resp. -Inf), then rop is set to the maximum (resp. minimum) value in the precision of the MPF number; if a future MPF version supports infinities, this behavior will be considered incorrect and will change (portable programs should assume that rop is set either to this finite number or to an infinite number).
+If op is +Inf (resp. -Inf), then rop is set to the maximum (resp. minimum) value in the precision of the MPF number; if a future MPF version supports infinities, this behavior will be considered incorrect and will change (portable programs should assume that rop is set either to this finite number or to an infinite number).
 Note that since MPFR currently has the same exponent type as MPF (but not with the same radix), the range of values is much larger in MPF than in MPFR, so that an overflow or underflow is not possible.

 Convert op to a string of digits in base b, with rounding in the direction rnd, where n is either zero (see below) or the number of significant digits output in the string; in the latter case, n must be greater or equal to 2.
-The base may vary from 2 to 62.
-If the input number is an ordinary number, the exponent is written through the pointer expptr (for input 0, the current minimal exponent is written).
+The base may vary from 2 to 62; otherwise the function does nothing and immediately returns a null pointer.
+If the input number is an ordinary number, the exponent is written through the pointer expptr (for input 0, the current minimal exponent is written); the type mpfr_exp_t is large enough to hold the exponent in all cases.